There are a lot of important things to consider when you’re shopping for health insurance, including:

 Keep in mind that a deductible may only apply to certain covered services.
 For instance, most health plans are required to cover preventive care, immunizations, and health screenings before you meet your deductible.

 You Shouldn’t Have to Choose Between Your Health and Your Budget

-Deductibles have been getting a lot of attention in recent years.
-Articles have reported that some people overlook the amount and conditions of deductibles when choosing their health plan, resulting in them skipping care because they couldn’t afford the out-of-pocket costs.
+Deductibles have gotten a lot of attention in recent years, with good reason.
+Articles have reported that some people overlook the amount and conditions of deductibles when choosing their health plan just to save on their monthly premium.
+But in the end, they skipped getting care because they couldn’t afford the out-of-pocket costs.

-If you’re looking for health insurance with low out-of-pocket costs, consider the Keystone HMO Silver Proactive.
-Silver Proactive members have NO medical deductible when they use Tier 1 – Preferred providers, who offer the same services to members at a lower cost.
-And the good news is that Tier 1 includes more than 50 percent of doctors and hospitals that participate in our network.
-With some other health plans, you might pay the full cost for some services before the health insurance company starts to share the cost.
+If you’re looking for health insurance with low out-of-pocket costs, consider a Keystone HMO Silver Proactive health plan.
+Keystone HMO Silver Proactive and Keystone HMO Silver Proactive Select members have NO deductible for any services when they use Tier 1 – Preferred providers.
+While all doctors and hospitals in our network must meet high quality standards, many offer services at a lower cost.
+These providers are in Tier 1 – Preferred, which includes more than 50 percent of in-network doctors and hospitals.

 The bottom line is this: If you’re looking to save money this year, consider your total cost of care, including the health plan’s deductible.
 Need a change?
 Start by comparing our health plans online.
 Independence offers the most options, so you can find a plan that best fits your needs and budget.